 It looks like we’re all going to be stuck inside for the foreseeable future, which is going to have a big impact on all of us, both physically and mentally.

-In the coming days and weeks cloudThing will be talking a lot about keeping on top of your personal health during this difficult time and part of that is making sure you pay attention to your relationships during isolation, both professional and private.
+In the coming days and weeks cloudThing will be talking a lot about using Microsoft Teams to keep on top of your personal health during this difficult time and part of that is making sure you pay attention to your relationships during isolation, both professional and private.

 When working from home it’s very easy for your personal and professional life to become increasingly blurred; only contact colleagues when you need something means you miss out on the vital social interactions, small talk and bickering that turn a group of individuals into a team.